-There are now a few surgical options to repair torn rotator cuffs that are minimally invasive.
 The rotator cuff tendons play an important role in the shoulder joint.
-They allow the shoulder to rotate, they help stabilize the shoulder and they hold the shoulder down when the deltoid muscle lifts the shoulder up.
+They allow the shoulder to rotate and help stabilize the shoulder.
 Rotator cuff tears often occur after there has been wear and tear and inflammation from the resulting tendinitis.

 A complete tear within the thickest part of the tendon is repaired by stitching the two sides back together.
-The minimally invasive procedure involves one small incision for the arthroscope that will provide imagery to guide the surgical instruments, which enter through a second small incision.
+The minimally invasive procedure involves a few small incisions for the arthroscope, a camera that provides imagery to guide the surgeon, and the surgical instruments.
 If bone spurs are discovered, they can be removed without damaging the deltoid muscle.

 If the tear extends into the biceps tendon or if the tendon is detached, the shoulder is unstable.
 The surgeon will need to repair and reattach the tendon using absorbable tacks, wires, or sutures.
 Tears below the middle of the socket are also associated with shoulder instability.
 The surgeon will reattach the ligament and tighten the shoulder socket by folding over and "pleating" the tissues.